discully/afinalunity/README.md

 ## Image Files

 The `afu_to_png.py` application converts `.spr` and `.spt` sprites, `.rm` and `.scr` backgrounds, `.fon` fonts, and `.mrg` menus to PNG.
 However, not all of those files are currently supported.
+It will also export images from `computer.db`.

 The application requires the [Pillow](http://python-pillow.github.io) module to be installed.